skrattaren/apf.rst/apf.rst

 - [p.
 5/5] "[...] young Magrat, she of the [...] tendency to be soppy about raindrops and roses and whiskers on kittens."

-  One of the best songs from "`The Sound of Music`_" is called 'My Favourite Things' (it's the song Maria sings for the Von Trapp children when they are all frightened of the thunderstorm).
+  One of the best songs from **The Sound of Music** is called 'My Favourite Things' (it's the song Maria sings for the Von Trapp children when they are all frightened of the thunderstorm).
 The opening verse goes: